 Oddly enough, Jordanelle is one of our favorite ski pods when it’s cold and the snow is good.
 It is served by a gondola with 1,318 feet of vertical drop, great grooming, and very few people.
 You also get to ski right past some of the most impressive slope-side ski mansions in North America.

 As great as Deer Valley is, for whatever reason we rank it at the bottom of our Wasatch resort rankings.
 It’s hard to say why exactly, but it has something to do with the lack of diverse terrain and the way people ski it.
 Groomers are great fun, but there isn’t much else that isn’t super bumped-out.
 When you compare it to Park City and The Canyons, Park City has Jupiter bowl and The Canyons has 9990.
 Those high-alpine zones lend character that is lacking at Deer Valley.
 Deer Valley skiers always point to the Daly Chutes area when this comment is made, but that is difficult to get to and get into unless you are very determined.
+And although there is 3,000′ of vertical between the high and low points, there is no way to ski more than 1910′ of it in one run, so you can’t have those long rambling runs top to bottom that other resorts can offer.
 There are also homes alongside many of the runs, which makes it feel a bit like you are on a golf course in winter at times rather than a pristine alpine environment.

 - Excellent lifts and lodges

 - Large resort spread out over several distinct peaks

 - Extensive snowmaking